-231 gates good (2) By Probably the most important lesson our Patriarchs teach us regarding their relationship with the Creator is to love Him and devote our lives to Him unconditionally.
+By Ariel Ben Avraham Probably the most important lesson our Patriarchs teach us regarding their relationship with the Creator is to love Him and devote our lives to Him unconditionally.
 This is a fundamental principle to entirely assimilate the uncontested fact that God is the Creator of all, and that includes us.
 Once we fully understand that we come from Him, who also shows us the meaning of life in His Torah, we come to realize that there is no point for us to set out conditions for our relationship with Him.
 The moment we fall into ego’s illusion that we are our own gods, living as separate entities from the Creator, we lose the true meaning of our individual and collective existence.

 Our Patriarchs were beyond the limitations of intellect, understanding and sensation to approach the Creator as conceived by Judaism, under its principle that He has no definition.
 Hence, this approach implies and requires an unconditional attitude towards Him in every way, starting with our Love for Him.
 We love God because we come from His Love.
 This fact allows us to know that Love is our common bond with Him.
 Therefore Love is also the means to transcend the limitations of consciousness in order to bond with Him as the Undefined that He is.
 Transcendence is the result of Love when unconditional.
-In other words, when we love unconditionally we transcend the limitations (as conditions) of human consciousness.
+In other words, when we love unconditionally we transcend the limitations (as “conditions”) of human consciousness.

 In this context, unconditional Love is the opposite expression of an egocentric approach to life.
 This means that ego limits and restricts our consciousness to its fantasies and illusions.
 The more selfish we are, the more isolated and constrained we become in our life, to the point that everything else is meaningless.
 An egotistic attitude is directly proportional to a materialistic approach to life.
 We are attached to bad habits, negative behavioral patterns, unhealthy addictions and obsessions in direct proportion to ego’s fantasies and illusions.
 This is how we understand what our Sages indicate when they say the Pharaoh represents an egotistic approach to life, and Egypt (as the space of of ego’s domain) the constrains and limitations of such approach.
 Ego indeed sets our limitations as boundaries that separate us from our surroundings.
 We fulfill our personal pretensions first by letting ego control every level of consciousness, and then trying to control other people’s lives.
 This also was the case of the Pharaoh of Egypt on his people, and on the children of Israel.